ivancernja/crate/README.md

 ## How connecting works

-Crate uses ADB, Google's own tool, bundled inside the app.
+Crate uses ADB (Google), bundled inside the app.

 - The first time, plug the phone in with a USB cable.
 The wizard helps you turn on USB debugging (with steps for Pixel, Samsung, Xiaomi, and OnePlus) and then flips the connection to WiFi.
-- After that it reconnects over WiFi on its own whenever both devices are on the same network.
-Unplug the cable and forget about it.
+- After that it reconnects over WiFi on its own whenever both devices are on the same network - at this point you can unplug the cable and forget about it.
-- On macOS 15 and later you grant Crate one Local Network permission.
-The wizard detects if it's blocked and shows you how to fix it.
+- On macOS 15 and later you grant Crate one Local Network permission (the wizard detects if it's blocked and shows you how to fix it).

 It works with any Android phone, since it uses standard Android APIs.
 Setup menus differ a little across brands, which the wizard handles.
-Xiaomi/MIUI is the fussy one: it wants a Mi account and an extra "USB debugging (Security settings)" toggle before ADB works.
+Xiaomi/MIUI is the "fussiest" one: it requires a Mi account and an extra "USB debugging (Security settings)" toggle before ADB works.

 ## Privacy